saastechacademy/foundation/project-ideas/order-ledger/create-shopify-order.md

 *   If a Shopify product has the tag "ON_PRE_ORDER_PROD", the corresponding HotWax Commerce order item will be marked as a pre-order.
 *   If a Shopify product has the tag "ON_BACK_ORDER_PROD", the HotWax Commerce order item will be marked as a backorder.

+**Explanation of the facilityId computation Logic**

+1.  **Prioritize Shopify Location (If Applicable):** The code first attempts to determine the `facilityId` based on the `location_id` present in the Shopify order, but only if the order is not tagged as "SENDSALE".
+This is done using the `ShopifyHelper.getFacilityId` function, which looks up a mapping between Shopify locations and HotWax Commerce facilities.

+2.  **Check Inventory Reservation Setting:** If the Shopify order doesn't have a `location_id`, or it's tagged as "SENDSALE", or no mapping is found, the code then checks the `reserveInventory` flag of the associated product store.

+3.  **Use Default Facility:** If the product store has inventory reservation enabled (`reserveInventory` is "Y") *and* a default inventory facility (`inventoryFacilityId`) is specified, then that facility is used as the `facilityId`.

+4.  **Fallback to "_NA_" Facility:** If none of the above conditions are met (i.e., no location ID, no location-to-facility mapping, no inventory reservation, or no default facility), the code defaults the `facilityId` to "_NA_".
+This ensures that the `facilityId` variable always has a value, even if it's a placeholder representing an unallocated order in the HotWax Commerce OMS.